 - Promote collaboration and provide robust funding for the Department of Justice, Department of Homeland Security, Federal Bureau of Investigation, and other government agencies to combat domestic anti-Semitism in all forms.

-- Expand congressional efforts, including the Bipartisan Taskforce for Combating Anti-Semitism, to lead initiatives promoting tolerance worldwide, and serve as a platform to educate policymakers on this growing issue.
+- Expand congressional efforts, including the Bipartisan Taskforce for Combating Anti-Semitism to lead initiatives promoting tolerance worldwide, and serve as a platform to educate policymakers on this growing issue.

-- Ensure that hate crimes and threats are punished to the fullest extent of the law and strengthen penalties for threats against houses of worship, educational institutions and community centers.
+- Ensure that hate crimes and threats are punished to the fullest extent of the law and strengthen penalties for threats against individuals, houses of worship, educational institutions and community centers.